Engin-Boot/pong-stage-Azimcharoliya/Stage0/Check_Collision.md

   When there is a input frame update from poll input module

-  Then compute and return there is any collision or not in the given frame
+  Then compute and return if there is any collision or not in the given frame

 ### Scenario: There is collision between ball and paddles/walls in the frame